skizzle010/NETFLIX_Clone/README.md

 * /api/auth/login to to login

-## Available Routes for Products
+## Available Routes for Movies
-* /api/product/ to create a product
+* /api/movies/ to create a movie or series
-* /api/product/:id to update or delete a exsting product
+* /api/movies/:id to update or delete a exsting movie or series
-* /api/product/find/:id to find a existing product
+* /api/movies/:id to find a existing movie or series
-* /api/product/ to get all existing products
+* /api/movies/ to get all existing movies or series

-## Available Routes for Orders
-* /api/order/ to create a order
-* /api/order/:id to update or delete a exsting order
-* /api/order/find/:id to find a existing order
-* /api/order/ to get all existing orders
+* /api/movies/random to get a random movie or series

-## Available Routes for cart
+## Available Routes for lists
-* /api/cart/ to create a cart
+* /api/lists/ to create a list
-* /api/cart/:id to update or delete a exsting user cart
+* /api/lists/:id to delete a exsting list
-* /api/cart/find/:id to find a existing user cart
+* /api/lists/:id to find a existing list
-* /api/cart/ to get all existing user carts

-## Available routes for Stripe
-* /api/payment to get payment info

 ## Install